The film's story is divided into three time-lines:

 ).
 Ducard displays a great deal of knowledge and authority by getting an audience with Bruce from the prison and by stating that he knows who Bruce is.
 Ducard then offers Bruce a place in the League of Shadows -- a collective of vigilantes and assassins.
 He deems that the League can offer Bruce a path to true justice instead of 'locking himself away with criminals to take them on one at a time.'
 Ducard arranges for Bruce to be released in the morning, when he will have to decide whether he will accept Ducard's offer.
 Should he do so he must pick a rare blue flower from the eastern slopes and carry it to the top of a nearby mountain.

-Bruce is released and carries out his task.
+Bruce is released, as promised, and carries out his task.
 After carrying the flower to the top of the mountain, Bruce finds himself at the door of the League of Shadows headquarters.
 Inside he meets Ra's al Ghul (Ken Watanabe

 ), the head of the League, and is confronted by Henri Ducard once again.
 Bruce hands over the blue flower and in doing so completes his test for membership.
 Ducard then suddenly attacks him, warning the exhausted Bruce that 'death does not wait for you to be ready.'
 Although Bruce fights back he is easily beaten and collapses.Distant flashback: